OpenSourceEconomics/respy/doc/source/tutorial.rst

 Tutorial
 ========

+Let us explore the basic capabilities of the **respy** package in this tutorial.
+The script is available `online <https://github.com/restudToolbox/package/blob/master/example/example.py>`_.

 As a user of the **respy** package, we usually either want to simulate a synthetic sample form the model or start an estimation run.
 At the heart of our interaction with the **respy** package is the *RobupyCls*.
 This classes processes the user's model specification.
 We can initialize an instance of the class by passing in the location of the model initialization file.